designedmind/2017/_drafts/intro.md

 When we think about our own consciousness, there seems to be an irreconcilable gap between the material world and the mental.
 In the material world we find all the mind-stuff that is observable to science: brains, neurons, synapses, neurochemical pathways.
+Things in the material world are _public_ in the sense that if make some observation of it then in principle at any rate you could have made a similar observation and learned essentially the same thing.

-The realm of _conscious minds_ seems an inherently distinct domain.
-For example, to most people it seems quite plausible that if one could build a robot which behaved in every way like a person, it would be possible for that robot to lack an "inner life".
+The realm of _conscious minds_ seems to be something that exists _in addition_ to this.
+For example, to many people it seems quite plausible that even if one could build a robot which behaved in every way like a person, it would be possible for that robot to lack an "inner life".
 (This is sometimes called the _zombie hypothesis_.)
 A related intution is that however much we understand about the mechanics or workings of the brain, it seems to be a mysterious additional fact that we also have "inner lives".
 Moreover facts about our inner lives seem to be _private_ in a way that facts about the material world are not.
 I can tell you what it is like to be me, but there is no shared part of the world I can point to say "that is what it is like to be me".

+Following David Chalmers, I will call this the _further fact_ intuition.
-This gap between this everyday intuition (the "folk image") and the scientific image remains large -- to some, unsurmountably so.
-It has lead some philosophers, notably David Chalmers, to argue that the scientific world-view needs to be extended to include consciousness as a new primitive.
+The further fact intution is compelling.
+It has lead some philosophers, notably David Chalmers, to argue that the scientific world-view needs to be extended to include consciousness as a new primitive ingredient.
 Others, such as Daniel Dennett, have argued that some aspects of the folk image -- in particular qualia, and the sense that our consciousness phenomenonology is "plenum", a rich sensory world-image something like a movie in the brain -- are confused or illusory.

 I have a tentative answer to this question.
 I believe consciousness can be understood as a _Virtual Cartesian Theatre_, a mechanism designed by